 The Delta Airlines pet policy is as follows:

-In accordance with the final rule from the U.S. Department of Transportation (DOT), Delta will no longer recognize emotional support animals as service animals beginning January 11, 2021.
-Also, Delta will only accept trained service animals that are dogs.
+As of January 11, 2021, Delta will no longer recognize emotional support animals as service animals and will only accept trained service animals that are dogs.
 Customers traveling with a trained service dog(s), regardless of breed, must complete the required DOT form(s).

 Dogs, cats and household birds are accepted in the aircraft cabin.
 They must be able to fit in a small, ventilated pet carrier that fits under the seat in front of you.